Content

 Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 When done correctly, hair transplant surgery can be a worthwhile investment for those who want a head full of healthy-looking hair.
-But when considering a hair transplant, you’ll need to think about which hair transplant method you prefer.
+But when considering a hair transplant, you’ll need to think about which method you prefer.

-Both FUE and FUT techniques can produce natural-looking results, but they differ significantly in cost, recovery time and scarring.
+Both FUE and FUT techniques can produce natural-looking results, but they differ significantly in cost, recovery time, and scarring.

 Content

 FUE is a newer type of hair transplant.
-During FUE procedures, healthcare professionals select singular hair follicles to transplant to another location on the scalp via “micropunches” that leave barely noticeable scars.
+During FUE procedures, healthcare professionals select individual hair follicles to transplant to the recipient area via “micropunches” or small holes that leave barely noticeable scars.
+Although FUE transplants take longer, they are less invasive, produce minimal scarring, and require a shorter recovery time.

-Although FUE transplants take longer, they are less invasive and produce minimal scarring.
-It also takes less time to recover.
-According to a 2022 census by the International Society of Hair Restoration Surgery, FUE transplants are more common than FUT.
+According to a 2022 survey by the International Society of Hair Restoration Surgery, FUE transplants are more popular than FUT.

 During an FUT procedure, a hair transplant surgeon will remove a strip of skin from a part of your scalp with healthy, functional hair follicles.
-The exact size of the strip depends on the number of follicles needed to cover bald spots but usually doesn’t exceed one to 1.5 centimeters (0.4 to 0.6 inches) wide.
+Usually, surgeons use the back of the head as the donor site.

 The grafts are generally large enough that complete hair restoration can often be achieved in just one or two sessions.